SENIORS

 It may help you to understand the overall progress an individual may encounter as they fill their prescriptions throughout the year.
 This chart will serve as a useful aid.
 It describes the various stages that you may encounter.
 While a prescription plan is not required to have a deductible, if the plan does not, it is required to have an actuarial amount that is the same.

-- Deductible period: For most stand-alone Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, you’ll pay 100% for medication costs until you reach the yearly deductible amount (if your plan has one).
-The standard deductible for 2021 is $445.
+• Deductible Phase: For most stand-alone Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, you’ll pay 100% for medication costs until you reach the yearly deductible amount (if your plan has one).
+The standard deductible for 2024 is $545 and no plan’s deductible can be higher than that amount.

-- Initial coverage period: After you’ve reached the deductible, you’ll enter the initial coverage phase, where you will pay the plan’s cost share for covered medications.
-For example, if your plan benefit includes a 25% coinsurance in this phase and you’re taking a medication that costs $400 a month, your out-of-pocket-cost would be approximately $100 a month.
+• Initial Coverage Phase: After you’ve reached the deductible, if you have one, you’ll enter the initial coverage phase, where you will pay the plan’s cost share for covered medications.
+For example, if your plan has a $0 copay for Tier 1 drugs in this phase and you’re taking a medication that is Tier 1, your out-of-pocket-cost for that drug would be $0 a month.

 Closing the Gap